 So long as your claim for pain and suffering is over £1,000 – you are entitled to claim the majority of your legal costs in pursuing a claim.
 This sum will be paid direct to your solicitor and strictly speaking is not called compensation, but is known as legal costs.

-The amounts of compensation you are entitled to for Hand Arm Vibration, Vibration White Finger or Reynaud’s Syndrome is very similar and some examples for a claim settling in 2017 and 2018, include:
+The amounts of compensation you are entitled to for Hand Arm Vibration, Vibration White Finger or Raynaud’s Syndrome is very similar and some examples for a claim settling in 2023, include:

-If your Reynaud’s Syndrome causes disability to one or both hands, such that it hampers your ability to use your hands you could expects compensation amounts calculated between: £14,700 – £27,800
+If your Raynaud’s Syndrome causes disability to one or both hands, such that it hampers your ability to use your hands you could expects compensation amounts calculated between £16,800 – £31,700.

-3. Symptoms in both hands for younger people compensation calculator
+Severe symptoms in both hands for younger people

-On this page I have described how much compensation you can expect for a hand arm vibration claim, which includes claims for vibration white finger and Reynaud’s Syndrome.
+In this article we have calculated how much compensation you can expect for a hand arm vibration syndrome claim (HAVS), which includes claims for Raynaud’s Syndrome and Whole Body Vibration Syndrome.